ed-barberis/Channel-CCO-Workshop/README.md

-# Channel-CCO-Workshop
+# Cisco Cloud Observability Workshop

-DevOps project to help automate the deployment of the AppDynamics Channel CCO workshop.
+DevOps project to help automate the deployment of the Cisco AppDynamics Channel CCO workshop.